Invariant Gibbs measures and global strong solutions for nonlinear Schr\"odinger equations in dimension two: Introduction

 \subsubsection{Invariant measures}

-Since the pioneering works of Lebowitz-Rose-Speer \cite{LRS} and Bourgain \cite{Bourgain94,Bourgain}, there has been numerous results regarding invariant measures for nonlinear dispersive equations.
-Generally speaking, for any Hamiltonian dispersive equation one may construct the associated Gibbs measure where $\beta>0$ and $H$ is the Hamiltonian.
-The definition (\ref{gibbsgen}) is only formal; in some cases it can be justified { by using the Gaussian measure as a reference measure and writing $\mathrm{d}\mu$ as a weighted Wiener measure.} For example the Hamiltonian for (\ref{nls}) is and the Gibbs measure can be rigorously defined as a weighted Wiener measure, as in Proposition \ref{gibbsm}\footnote{Strictly speaking the measure defined in Proposition \ref{gibbsm} involves an additional weight which is an exponential of the $L^2$ mass.
-As the mass is also conserved, this does not affect any invariance properties.}.
+Since the pioneering works of Lebowitz-Rose-Speer \cite{LRS} and Bourgain \cite{Bourgain94,Bourgain}, there have been numerous results regarding invariant measures for nonlinear dispersive equations.
+In general, for any Hamiltonian dispersive equation we may construct the associated Gibbs measure where $\beta>0$ is a fixed parameter (which we may set to be $1$) and $H$ is the Hamiltonian.
+The definition (\ref{gibbsgen}) is only formal; in some cases it can be justified by using the Gaussian measure as a reference measure and writing $\mathrm{d}\mu$ as a weighted Wiener measure.
+For example the Hamiltonian for (\ref{nls}) is and the Gibbs measure can be rigorously defined as a weighted Wiener measure\footnote{Strictly speaking the measure defined in Proposition \ref{gibbsm} involves an additional weight which is an exponential of the $L^2$ mass.
+As the mass is also conserved, this does not affect any invariance properties.}, as in Proposition \ref{gibbsm}.
 Defining such Gibbs-type measures and studying their properties under various dynamics is a major problem in constructive quantum field theory.

-The Gibbs measure $\mathrm{d}\mu$ for a given dispersive equation { is \emph{formally}} invariant due to a {`formal Liouville's Theorem'} and the conservation of Hamiltonian.
+The Gibbs measure $\mathrm{d}\mu$ for a given dispersive equation is \emph{formally} invariant due to a ``formal Liouville's Theorem" and the conservation of Hamiltonian.
 It is of great interest to establish this invariance rigorously, as this would be the first step in studying the global dynamics from the statistical ensemble point of view.
-In \cite{Bourgain94, Bourgain}, Bourgain developed a systematic way of showing the invariance of $\mathrm{d}\mu$ from the invariance of finite dimensional Gibbs measures, provided one has local well-posedness or almost sure local well-posedness with respect to $\mathrm{d}\mu$.
+In \cite{Bourgain94, Bourgain}, Bourgain developed a systematic way of showing the invariance of $\mathrm{d}\mu$ from the invariance of finite dimensional Gibbs measures, provided we have local well-posedness or almost sure local well-posedness with respect to $\mathrm{d}\mu$.